List and Functions of Organizations that monitor Labor Welfares

 Municipalities:

-The position of labour welfare officer was established to eliminate the fraudulent practices of hiring agencies that hired employees.
-After a few obstacles, the position of labour welfare officer was officially approved by the various organizations and committees, and the following duties were levied upon the welfare officer:
+The position of labor welfare officer was established to eliminate the fraudulent practices of hiring agencies that hired employees.
+After a few obstacles, the position of labor welfare officer was officially approved by the various organizations and committees, and the following duties were levied upon the welfare officer:

 1. Minimize and eliminate fraudulent of practices of hiring agencies.

-2. Development and improvement of labour associations at mills.
+2. Development and improvement of labor associations at mills.

-3. Serve as a liaison with the State Labour commissioner.
+3. Serve as a liaison with the State labor commissioner.

-Currently, however, the duties of the Labour Welfare Officer and State Inspector are:
+Currently, however, the duties of the labor Welfare Officer and State Inspector are:

 1. Supervision of programmes such as health, safety, welfare, housing, sanitary services, payment processes during emergency, etc.